• Skip to primary navigation

 A home just for you is different.
 It is your place to be.
 Furnish and decorate it for you.
 There might not be a need for the big couch, to seat all your (non-existing) friends.
 Make it cozy for yourself.

 Create different areas to enjoy and to look forward to spending time in.
-A hammock, sunroom, reading hatch, a spa bathtub, or a sauna are all great places to have in a home or garden.
+A hammock, sunroom, reading hatch, spa bathtub, or sauna are all great places to have in a home or garden.

 I love being able to go to the growing room at the back of our old garage to enjoy a cup of tea or to meditate in the hammock.
 It’s like visiting a good friend.
-If it happens that I can visit whit a friend there, it’s great, but I also enjoy it by myself.
+If it happens that I can visit with a friend there, it’s great, but I also enjoy it by myself.

 Have a pet